 INTRODUCTION

 Radish is a vegetable crop, grown due to its edible roots and tender pods.
 It belongs to the family Brassicaceae (2n = 2x = 18) (Preeti et al., 2024).
 The Latin word Raphanos, which means "fast-growing plant," is the source of the name Raphanus.
 Around the world, radish is a popular root vegetable that is grown in both tropical and temperate climates.
 Although some sources place its origin in the Mediterranean and Black Sea regions, it is thought to have originated in central or western China and the Indo-Pak subcontinent (Gill, 1993; Kitamura, 1958).
 Originally from areas of Asia and Europe, this winter crop is a member of the Brassicaceae family.
-Isothiocyanates are what give radish roots their strong flavor (Bose et al., 2000).
 In its natural habitat, a number of radish species can be found, such as Raphanus sativus, R. raphanistrum, R. microcarpus, R. rostras, R. landra, and R. maritimus.
 Raphanus sativus var. radicula (or sativus) and Raphanus sativus var. niger are the two botanical varieties that make up the majority of the cultivated radish (Singh, 2021).
 Radishes can have white, red, or purple roots; anthocyanin pigments give them their red hue (Sami et al., 2019).
 Radish is a great source of bioactive chemicals that have been shown to have anti-inflammatory, anti-cancer, antioxidant, anti-diabetic, antibacterial, and kidney-protective properties (Riya et al., 2024).
 Antioxidants including flavonoids, phenolic compounds, and vitamin C are abundant in it.
 Radish is high in micronutrients such as potassium (233 mg), vit-C (14.8 mg), calcium, magnesium, iron, and B-complex vitamins.
 It also has 16 Kcal of calories, 3.4 g of carbs, 1.6 g of dietary fiber, and 0.68 g of protein per 100 g (Tripathi et al., 2017).
 Radish qualitative and quantitative can be greatly improved by applying different fertilizers, the combination of chemical fertilizers with bio-stimulants also improves soil health.
 Since nitrogen is an essential component of proteins, amino acids, and chlorophyll, inorganic fertilizers, especially those containing nitrogen (N), phosphorous (P), and potassium (K), are essential external sources of nutrition.
-Although the best use of nitrogen promotes development and yield, overuse can damage soil ecosystems and perhaps lower productivity (Kondal et al., 2024).
+Although the best use of nitrogen promotes development and yield, overuse can damage soil ecosystems and perhaps lower productivity (Kondal et al., 2024; Gomasta et al., 2024).
 Both organic and bio-stimulants are becoming more and more well-liked due to their capacity to increase yield and encourage plant development.
-They promote physiological functions and enhance the general well-being of plants (Bashir et al., 2021).
+Besides improving physical and biological features of soil consortia, they promote plant physiological functions and enhance the general well-being for superior yield with acceptable quality (Bashir et al., 2021; Apu et al., 2022; Kayesh et al., 2023).
 Among these, free-living nitrogen-fixing bacteria called Azotobacter species stand out for their ability to produce growth-promoting compounds including gibberellic acid, IAA, and other vitamins (Kaur et al., 2021).
 It is becoming more widely accepted that inoculating soil with these biofertilizers is crucial for vegetable farming.

 Another powerful bio-stimulant is seaweed extracts, which are abundant in bioactive substances such as vitamins, minerals, amino acids, polysaccharides, and phytohormones.
 These increase soil organic carbon, photosynthesis, chlorophyll content, and nutrient availability (Khan et al., 2009; Mancuso et al., 2006; Dobromilska et al., 2008).
 Under the agroclimatic conditions of Jalandhar, Punjab, this study aimed to assess the combined impacts of chemical and biofertilizers on radish growth and production.
 It also aims to educate farmers, researchers, and agricultural workers on sustainable farming methods.